 A new translation by Sean Feit Oakes and Hareesh :: Presented by Sean ::

-8.5 hours of video & 2 hours of unique audio content that you can keep forever.
+12 hours of content that you can keep forever.

 Chapter 1 - An introduction to Buddhism.
 Context and Basic Philosophy (longer videos)

 Chapter 2- The Sutra in the usual format of short videos.